oduvanchikm/oduvanchikm/README.md

 I’m studying at Moscow Aviation Institute.

 - 👀 I’m interested in learning
-- 🔭 I’m currently working on on labs at University in C++
+- 🔭 I’m currently working on labs at University in C++
 - 📫 How to reach me: You can write me in Telegram
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: The Eiffel Tower can be 15 cm taller during the summer due to the expansion of the iron in the heat.